Yizong98/Udacity_Algo-DS-Nano/explain.md

 explanation:

 Effciency:

+Space Complexity:

+O(n) where n is the capacity of the cache.
+This is because when the cache is full, least recent used element will be deleted.

+Time Complexity:

-All operations are of O(1) since the cache is implemented by OrderedDict
+All operations are of O(1) since the cache is implemented by OrderedDict.

 Design Choice:
 I use OrderedDict to make the code look more compact and elegant.
 The put method might be a